-Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16 - Interest Rate Benchmark Reform - Phase 2
+Amendments to IFRS 9, IFRS 7 and IFRS 16 - Interest Rate Benchmark Reform - Phase 2

-In August 2020, the IASB issued Phase 2 of its project which amends IFRS 9 Financial Instruments, IAS 39 Financial Instruments: Recognition and Measurement, IFRS 7 Financial Instruments: Disclosures, IFRS 4 Insurance Contracts and IFRS 16 Leases.

-Phase 2 finalizes the Board's response to the ongoing reform of interbank offer rates (IBOR) and other interest rate benchmarks.
+In August 2020, the International Accounting Standards Board (IASB) determined the second phase of its project on interest rate benchmark reform, which involves amendments to IFRS 9 Financial Instruments, IFRS 7 Financial Instruments: Disclosures and IFRS 16 Leases.
+In Phase 2, IASB will complete its response to the ongoing reform of interbank-offered rates (IBORs) and other benchmark interest rates.

-The amendments complement Phase 1 issued in 2019 and focus on the effects on financial statements when a company replaces the old interest rate benchmark with an alternative benchmark rate as a result of the reform.
+These changes complement Phase 1 of the project, which was adopted in 2019, and focus on the accounting effects that may arise when a company implements new benchmark interest rates due to the reform.

-The Phase 2 amendments mainly consist of the following:
+Phase 2 changes primarily consist of the following:

-- Practical expedient for particular changes to contractual cash flows - Relief from specific hedge accounting requirements - Disclosure requirements
+- Practical solution for special changes to contract regulated cash flows - Relief from specific requirements related to hedge accounting - Information requirements

-Phase 2 changes only apply if there are financial instrumentsor hedge conditions that include a benchmark interest ratethat will change due to the reform.
+Phase 2 changes only apply if there are financial instruments or hedge conditions that include a benchmark interest rate that will change due to the reform.